 Morris County NJ Division of Assets Attorneys

-Divorce and Family Lawyers with Offices in Morristown, New Jersey
+Divorce and Family Lawyers with Offices in Whippany, New Jersey

 Division of assets is one of the most complex areas of family law.
 Your marital property may include assets such as a family home, a small business and major investments that must be disentangled during the divorce process.
 Considering the extent to which couples often mingle their finances during marriage, sharing bank accounts, insurance policies, retirement and pension funds, and many other valuables, the process by which these assets must be valued and accurately distributed can be intricate.
 Without a knowledgeable division of assets attorney and potentially, the help of experts such as appraisers and financial analysts, it is difficult to determine whether or not you will receive the true value of the assets that you deserve.

-At Townsend, Tomaio & Newmark, L.L.C., in Morristown, our legal team includes divorce and asset division lawyers who focus specifically on distribution of martial assets.
-In fact, Partner Paul H. Townsend a respected resource in this area, has been published in the informational treatise Forensic Accounting in Matrimonial Divorce.
+At Townsend, Tomaio & Newmark, L.L.C., in Morristown, our legal team includes divorce and asset division lawyers who focus specifically on the distribution of marital assets.
+In fact, Partner Paul H. Townsend a respected resource in this area has been published in the informational treatise Forensic Accounting in Matrimonial Divorce.
 With powerful knowledge and resources behind us, we can effectively tackle cases involving high net worth divorce and complex property distribution.
-To discuss your current situation with one of our knowledgeable property distribution attorneys, contact our offices in Morris County anytime at 973-828-0829.
+To discuss your current situation with one of our knowledgeable property distribution attorneys, contact our offices in Morris County anytime at 973-840-8970.
 Our divorce and family lawyers are always available to provide you with a cost-free initial consultation.

 Equitable Distribution of Property in New Jersey